Fsalker/Aclarity1337/Readme.md

 Optionally, run the tests using `npm run test`.

-A log file will be populated in `./logs`, where you may see various information regarding the running server (and thrown errors).
+A log file will be populated in `./logs`, where you may see various information regarding the running server (including thrown errors).

 ### Encryption